 - Flossing with braces may seem like a difficult process, but it's very important.
 And as with anything, a little practice will make it go a lot faster.

 Other Hygiene Helpers

-Along with regular dental hygiene tools we are familiar with, like toothbrushes and floss, there are a few products we can recommend that make brushing teeth with braces a little easier to manage.
+Along with regular dental hygiene tools, like toothbrushes and floss, there are a few products we can recommend that make brushing teeth with braces a little easier to manage.

 - Interproximal Brush: This tool slips under your archwire to more completely remove plaque and food particles near your brackets.